-The Smarty US Autocomplete API also suggests addresses for users as they are typing.
-So what are the main differences between the Google autocomplete API and the Smarty US Autocomplete API?
+Smarty's US & international autocomplete APIs also suggest addresses for users as they are typing.
+So what are the main differences between the Google's address autocomplete API and Smarty's US & International autocomplete APIs?

 Geocoding (not to be confused with reverse geocoding) is the process of identifying the real-world geographic coordinates of a specific location.
 Therefore, a Geocoding API would allow its users to programmatically identify the geocodes of a specific location, depending upon the input it receives.

-One of the more common uses of a geocoding API is to convert postal addresses into lat long coordinates, also known as 'geocodes'.
+One of the more common uses of a rooftop geocoding API is to convert postal addresses into lat-long coordinates, also known as 'geocodes'.

 For example, here is the postal address: